hobbyquaker/node-red-contrib-polymer/README.md

 Please post feature requests, bug reports, suggestions and critics in the Github issue tracker.

+## Development

-For Developing you need to `bower install` in the src directory.
+For Development you need to `bower install` _and_ `npm install` in the src directory.

+If the `dist` folder does not exist node-red will server form the `src` folder.
+Mind that this can possibly lead to reduced performance.
+To create a build in the `dist` folder use the Gulp task "default".

 ## License